-The Corporate Social and Societal Responsibility and Environmental Sustainability Committee's mission is to:
+The corporate social and societal responsibility and environmental sustainability committee's mission is:

-- 1. examine the main corporate social, societal responsibility and environmental sustainability issues faced by the Company - 2. examine the corporate social and societal responsibility and environmental sustainability strategy and actions plan, including commitments made by the Company in this regard, to monitor their implementation and to propose any actions in this respect; - 3. submit to the Board of Directors any proposals designed to take the corporate social and societal responsibility and environmental sustainability issues faced by the Company into consideration when determining its business orientations - 4. examine the corporate social and societal responsibility and environmental sustainability related reports submitted to the Board of Directors in accordance with applicable laws and regulations, particularly the extra-financial performance declaration referred to in Article L. 225-102-1 of the French Commercial Code; - 5. study the extra-financial ratings obtained by the Company and to define, if necessary, objectives in this area - 6. ensure that the executive officers implement a policy of non-discrimination and diversity, notably with regard to the balanced representation of men and women on the governing bodies and reports to the board of directors.
+- 1. to examine the main corporate social, societal responsibility and environmental sustainability issues faced by the Company; - 2. to examine the corporate social and societal responsibility and environmental sustainability strategy and actions plan, including commitments made by the Company in this regard, to monitor their implementation and to propose any actions in this respect; - 3. to submit to the board of directors any proposals designed to take the corporate social and societal responsibility and environmental sustainability issues faced by the Company into consideration when determining its business orientations; - 4. to examine the corporate social and societal responsibility and environmental sustainability related reports submitted to the board of directors in accordance with applicable laws and regulations, particularly the extra-financial performance declaration as referred to in Article L. 22-10-36 of the French commercial code; - 5. to study the extra-financial ratings obtained by the Company and to define, if necessary, objectives in this area;

-The Corporate Social and Societal Responsibility and Environmental Sustainability Committee shall be composed of a minimum of three (3) and a maximum of seven (7) members designated by the Board from among the voting and non-voting Directors.
+The corporate social and societal responsibility and environmental sustainability committee shall be composed of a minimum of three (3) and a maximum of seven (7) members designated by the board from among the voting and non-voting directors.

-No executive corporate officer shall be a member of the Committee, which shall be composed of a majority of Independent Directors.
+No executive corporate officer shall be a member of the committee, which shall be composed of a majority of independent directors.

-The term of Committee members coincides in principle with their term as voting or non-voting Director.
-Nevertheless, the Board may, if it sees fit, terminate a voting or non-voting Director's appointment to one or more Committees on which he serves before the end of his term as voting or non-voting Director.
+The term of committee members coincides in principle with their term as voting or non-voting director, as the case may be; nevertheless, the board may, if it deems appropriate, terminate a voting or non-voting director's appointment to one or more committees on which he serves before the end of his term as voting or non-voting director.

-The Committee shall choose its Chairman from among the Independent Directors.
-The Chairman of the Committee shall choose his Secretary from among its members or may choose to be assisted by a salaried employee of the Company.
+The committee shall choose its chairman from among the independent directors.
+The chairman of the committee shall choose his secretary from among its members or may choose to be assisted by an employee of the Company.